TITLE Band Coordinator

 Experience A background in music is required; must have marching experience with a sound grasp of the fundamentals.

 Skills Computer literacy and general office skills are required.
 Effective organizational and communication skills are required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES